 A staunch proponent of music education, Prieto is also Music Director of the YOA Orchestra of the Americas, a world-class symphony orchestra of 100 musical leaders, ages 18 to 30, representing 25 countries of the Western Hemisphere.

 Renowned for championing Latin American music, Prieto has conducted over 50 world premieres of works by Mexican and American composers many of which were commissioned by him.

 Prieto has an extensive discography that covers labels including Naxos and Sony.
 Recent recordings include a highly acclaimed CD for Naxos featuring Carlos Chavez’s Piano Concerto with pianist Jorge Federico Osorio and the Orquesta Sinfónica Nacional de Mexico; and two recordings with violinist Philippe Quint and the Orquesta Sinfónica de Minería: the Naxos CD of Korngold’s Violin Concerto received two Grammy nominations.
 In spring 2013, Prieto released a 12-DVD set of live recordings of the complete Symphonies of Gustav Mahler as part of the Orquesta Sinfónica de Minería’s 35th Anniversary season.

-A graduate of Princeton and Harvard Universities (where he was concertmaster of the orchestra), Carlos Miguel Prieto studied conducting with Jorge Mester, Enrique Diemecke, Charles Bruck and Michael Jinbo.
+A graduate of Princeton and Harvard universities, Carlos Miguel Prieto studied conducting with Jorge Mester, Enrique Diemecke, Charles Bruck and Michael Jinbo.